 The following data privacy rules address not only how your personal data is handled and processed for the services that we offer you when you contact us, but also where data you communicate to us when you log in, when you take advantage of our other services, as well as when you visit our website is then processed.The Controller:

-The "data controller" within the meaning of the European General Data Protection Regulation* (GDPR) and other regulations relevant to data privacy are:
+The “controller” within the meaning of the European General Data Protection Regulation* (GDPR) and other regulations relevant to data privacy is:

 Ketterer Kunst GmbH & Co.
 KG, Joseph-Wild-Str.
 18, D-81829 Munich

 You can reach us by mail at the addresses above, orby phone:+49 89 55 244-0 by fax:+49 89 55 244-166 by email:firstname.lastname@example.org Definitions Under the GDPR Made Transparent for You: Personal Data

 “Personal data” means any information relating to an identified or identifiable natural person (“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

 “Processing” means any operation or set of operations performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.

 “Consent” from the data subject means any freely given, specific, informed, and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.